 At Mount Ida, we pride ourselves on our tight-knit, diverse community and believe that our Living Learning Communities serve both participating students and the community-at-large.
 The built-in support of group study sessions and specially selected resident assistants ensure you have excellent resources at your fingertips, along with a great community of friends in the same or related programs.

+Established in 2014, CONNECT is our newest Living Learning Community.
 If you are an incoming freshman studying American Studies, Criminal Justice, English, Liberal Studies, Media Communication, Political Science and History, Psychology or Sport Management, you are automatically enrolled in CONNECT.
 Living in CONNECT offers many benefits.
-You will obtain a housing credit and live on a renovated floor with flexible lounge and study spaces.
+You will live on one of two floors in Wingate; recent renovations to these floors range from updated bathrooms to newly created lounge and study spaces.

 Women in Science Experience (WISE)

 As a co-ed community open to students enrolled in the School of Design, the Design Living Learning Community offers an environment for students that promotes creativity and the appreciation of all aspects of design.
-Convenient study groups and peer tutors are available to provide the academic support you need to flourish in your chosen design field.
-This living learning community is designated as having enhanced quiet hours.
-Enhanced quiet hours take place 24 hours a day Sunday-Thursday and from 9:00 p.m. – 9:00 a.m. on Fridays and Saturdays.
+Convenient study groups are available to provide the academic support you need to flourish in your chosen design field.

-To learn more about our living learning communities, please contact the Assistant Director for Residential Education, Kristin E. Fitzgerald at firstname.lastname@example.org or (617) 928-4625.
+To learn more about our Living Learning Communities, please contact the Associate Director of Residence Life, Kristin E. Fitzgerald at firstname.lastname@example.org or (617) 928-4625.